crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 * Describe the phases of the penetration testing process
 * Describe best practices for writing the penetration test report

-This section describes phases of the penetration testing process—planning, reconnaissance, scanning and enumeration, exploitation (gaining access and privilege escalation), and post-exploitation (maintaining access and covering tracks)—including the goals of each phase and key technologies used.
-Finally, this section covers best practices for writing the penetration test report.
+This section describes the phases of the penetration testing process—planning, reconnaissance, scanning and enumeration, exploitation (gaining access and privilege escalation), and post-exploitation (maintaining access and covering tracks)—including the goals of each phase and key technologies used.
+Finally, this section describes best practices for writing the penetration test report.

 ## Topics covered in this section